jordwest/cavernos/README.md

  - `node` and `npm` to build the host
  - `rust` to build the demo application
  - A simple web server to run the build locally

+Additionally, to build the optimized example you'll need:
+ - [Binaryen](https://github.com/WebAssembly/binaryen) for the `wasm-opt` tool
+ - [wabt](https://github.com/WebAssembly/wabt) for the `wasm-strip` tool

+ (These are optional - you can get by without optimization but you'll end up with a much larger `.wasm` file)

 ### 2. Build the host and demo application